 The Andrew Wyld Research Support Grant is a fixed amount of £2,000 per award and is given to assist with travel and subsistence.

-The award will be paid directly to the individual as a lump sum only.
+The award will be paid directly to the individual in one payment.

 Our funding programme supports research, educational activities and the dissemination of knowledge in the fields of British art and architectural history, from the medieval period to the present day and across the spectrum of relevant geographical and cultural contexts.
 Our remit is broadly defined and adapts as the interests of those working in our field change.
 It encompasses art made in Britain or by British artists, but is not solely limited to art made, or artists from, within the geographical boundaries of the British isles.
 Rather we understand the field of British art studies to encompass a broad range of subjects and topics related to the artistic and cultural histories of Britain, past and present.